 Call Emergency Services

 Call emergency services as soon as everyone involved is out of immediate harm or if they are unretrievable due to high hydrogen sulfide concentration.
 When seconds count, the arrival of a HAZMAT team and an ambulance can mean life and death.
 If the gas has not been cut off, it will form an increasingly deadly haze that is both invisible and imperceptible to smell.
-A specialized team can enter the area with proper equipment and air tanks to manage the situation.
+A specialized team can enter the area with the proper equipment and air tanks to manage the situation.

 Hydrogen sulfide burns eyes, causing intense stinging, damage, and even blindness.
 After moving to a safe place, use a chemical shower to wash the victim’s eyes and body.
 They should carefully remove their clothes, as the fabric likely absorbed and retained some gas.
 If clothes stick to the body, they should be carefully and slowly cut away.

 Once the victim is removed from the scene, poison control generally recommends nitrate treatment.
-Recommended treatment typically includes using the hydroxocobalamin or sodium nitrate from a cyanide antidote kit.
+Recommended treatment typically includes using hydroxocobalamin or sodium nitrate from a cyanide antidote kit.
 It is important to note that this treatment is considered advanced first aid and should only be performed by someone trained to manage hydrogen sulfide exposure.
 If you work around hydrogen sulfide, a trained medic may have this in their first aid kit.